 Fix: Polyfill solves the problem.
 It fills the gap between the developer’s expectation and browser’s capability, so to speak.
 Basically it’s a portion of code which provides tech that a browser should be able to provide originally.
 Another option is to use conditional IE style sheet with elementary styling.
 The problem can also be ignored if it doesn’t affect a significant part of user base.

-Since methods of responsive designing are still undergoing changes, explaining its benefits to clients can be difficult.
+Since methods of responsive web design are still undergoing changes, explaining its benefits to clients can be difficult.
 RWD methodologies are still being tested, polished, and refined; challenges and their solutions anything but foolproof.
 This can create uncertainty and confusion on clients’ part.

 Fix: Demonstrating the benefits of responsive designing in action will most certainly garner positive feedback and approval.
-Designers need to explain that despite the time consuming process, responsive designs are worth it for their adaptability, ability to work on varied platforms, and steady but lasting advancement.
+Designers need to explain that despite the time consuming process, responsive web design is worth it for their adaptability, ability to work on varied platforms, and steady but lasting advancement.

-Responsive designs are becoming more popular, and will probably continue to do so in the foreseeable future.
+Responsive web design is becoming more popular, and will probably continue to do so in the foreseeable future.
 While the trend is here to stay a while, problems will arise and more often than not, there won’t be any official, go-to solutions to save the day.
 So it’s necessary to keep the end goal in mind: creating great user experience.
 The challenge will then be for the designer.

 To move out of comfort zone and evolve.